kaitj/nhp-dwiproc/docs/src/usage/analysis_levels/preprocess.md

 ### Registration

-For downstream analysis, the final stage of the preprocessing performs a **rigid (6 degrees-of-freedom)** alignment with the anatomical T1w using `Greedy`.
+For downstream analysis, the final stage of the preprocessing performs a --rigid (6 degrees-of-freedom)-- alignment with the anatomical T1w using `Greedy`.

 | Argument                        | Config Key                               | Description                                                                                    |
 |:--------------------------------|:-----------------------------------------|:-----------------------------------------------------------------------------------------------|